 THE LONG WAY HOME!

 Now as the third generation moves Helle forward into the future.
 The grandsons of the founders of Helle still carry the same ethos forward.
-Here in the words of Svein-Erik he talks of his and Jan Steffans journey back home just like there Grandfathers.
+Here in the words of Svein-Erik he talks of his and Jan Steffens journey back home just like their Grandfathers.

 Svein-Erik says: “Myself and Jan Steffen never felt we had to take over the business.
 We did so because we genuinely believe that the Helle way of creating has a place in today’s world.
 That maintaining production in our home community has a value that cannot be measured in coins.
 That items should be made by people who like what they are doing, who are good at what they do, and live good lives close to nature.
 Items that we can proudly say have both functional and aesthetical qualities, that are built to last.
 Items that have a home.
 Items that have a soul.
 That is the essence of something made by Helle.
 That is what me and Jan Steffen set out to preserve.
 That was our way home.”

 “Maintaining production in our home community and not falling for the temptation to earn a little bit more would have been the end of our values.
 We all play a part in society and our responsibility is more than the product.
 It is existentiell!”
 Svein-Erik Helle / Outdoor entusiast